We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-If you think that you have a dishwasher that has a faulty door latch, the best thing to do is to get the door latch either replaced or repaired.
-If the door latch breaks while you are using the dishwasher, the door will likely open and the cycle will stop.
+If you think you have a dishwasher with a faulty door latch, I recommend investing some time into the latch replacement process.
+If the door latch breaks while you use the dishwasher, the door will likely open, and the cycle will stop.

-Misaligned Strike Plate
+A Misaligned Strike Plate

-Faulty Door Seal
+A Faulty Door Seal

 Door Springs and Hinges